Last updated on October 13th, 2025 at 10:21 pm

 Therefore, as a leader, your earliest and most important role is to seek to connect, with and to, those you lead.

-Now we know what leadership is, let me share 10 of my secrets of leadership success:
+Now we know what leadership is, let me share my top 10 secrets of leadership success:

 I can hear you: How can I choose to lead when I was thrown into this role at the deep end?